C. S. Lewis: Universal morality

 I have met people who exaggerate the differences, because they have not distinguished between differences of morality and differences of belief about facts.
 For example, one man said to me, "Three hundred years ago people in England were putting witches to death.
 Was that what you call the Rule of Human Nature or Right Conduct?"
 But surely the reason we do not execute witches is that we do not believe there are such things.
 If we did – if we really thought that there were people going about who had sold themselves to the devil and received supernatural powers from him in return and were using these powers to kill their neighbours or drive them mad or bring bad weather, surely we would all agree that if anyone deserved the death penalty, then these filthy quislings did.
 There is no difference of moral principle here: the difference is simply about matter of fact.
 It may be a great advance in knowledge not to believe in witches: there is no moral advance in not executing them when you do not think they are there.
 You would not call a man humane for ceasing to set mousetraps if he did so because he believed there were no mice in the house.

-Lewis also had fairly progressive views on the topic of "animal morality", in particular the suffering of animals, as is evidenced by several of his essays: most notably, On Vivisection and "On the Pains of Animals".
+Animal theology

+Lewis also wrote on animal theology.
+In The Problem of Pain (1940), he considered animal sentience and consciousness, the theological problem of animal suffering, predation, the effects of the Fall on non-human animals, and the possibility of animal immortality.
+In his 1947 essay "Vivisection", Lewis opposed vivisection, arguing that uncertainty about animal consciousness could not justify inflicting pain on animals.

 Political views

 Lewis eschewed political involvement and partisan politics, took little interest in transitory political issues, and held many politicians in disdain.
-He refused a knighthood for fear that his detractors might then use it to accuse him of holding a political viewpoint, and he saw his role as a Christian apologist.
+He refused the honour of Commander of the British Empire for fear that his detractors might then use it to accuse him of holding a political viewpoint, and he saw his role as a non-partisan Christian apologist.
 His worldview was Christian, but he also did not believe in establishment of Christian parties.
 He avoided the political sphere, although he was not ignorant of it.
-He did not see himself as a political philosopher, but his work, The Abolition of Man (1943) defends objective value and the concept of natural law.
+He did not see himself as a political philosopher, but his work The Abolition of Man (1943) defends objective value and the concept of natural law.
 Lewis referred to this work as almost his own favourite, although he felt it had been largely ignored.
 The Abolition of Man was not presented as something new.
 Instead, he paid attention to ideas, with the intent of recovering them.
 In The Abolition of Man, "Lewis offered the postmodern world a vision of reality that could make sense of our lived moral experiences, and he put forth a powerful defense of natural law as a necessary basis for "the very idea of a rule which is not tyranny or an obedience which is not slavery".